ektasaini/A2-calculator/Subtraction.md

   And I press "equals"

   Then I see "subtracted decimal number" with two digits of precision as the result

+## Scenario: Identity operation

+  Given The calculator is on

+  When I type "number"
+  And I press "minus"
+  I type "zero"
+  And I press "equals"

+  Then I see "number" as the result

 ## Scenario: Typing operator more than once